Hot link (sausage)

-A hot link (also "red link", "Louisiana red hot" or "Louisiana hot link") is a type of sausage used in the cuisine of the Southern United States, and a part of American barbecue, soul food, and Cajun and Louisiana Creole cuisines.
+A hot link (also red link, Louisiana red hot or Louisiana hot link) is a sausage used in the cuisine of the Southern United States, and a part of American barbecue, soul food, and Cajun and Louisiana Creole cuisines.
 It is also a part of Texan cuisine and the cuisine of Chicago, Illinois.

 The hot link is usually prepared using pork, beef, or a combination of both.
-It is sometimes used as an ingredient in other dishes, such as jambalaya and gumbo.
+It is sometimes used in dishes such as jambalaya and gumbo.
 Hot link sausages are mass-produced by some companies in the United States.

 Preparation

-Pork or beef, or a blend of both, is typically used as the primary meat ingredient.
+Pork or beef, or a blend of both, is typically the primary meat.
 The hot link can be spiced using red pepper flakes and cayenne pepper.
 Additional spices may be used, such as thyme, paprika, crushed bay leaves and onion flakes.
 Hot link sausages are sometimes smoked.

 By location

 Louisiana

 In Southern Louisiana, where Cajun cuisine and Creole cuisine is abundant, a hot link sausage on a bun is consumed more frequently than hot dogs.
 Hot links originate in New Orleans where they are called "hot sausage" by their English name while their French name is chaurice, which derives from its origin, the chorizo sausage brought by the Spaniards to colonial Louisiana.